 We export logs and finished wood products to foreign markets, and our ability to do so profitably is affected by U.S. and foreign trade policy.
-International trade disputes occur frequently and can be taken to an International Trade Court for resolution of unfair trade practices between countries.
-U.S. international trade policy could result in one or more of our foreign export market jurisdictions adopting trade policy making it more difficult or costly for us to export our products to those countries.
+International trade disputes occur frequently and can be taken to an international trade court or tribunal for resolution of unfair trade practices between countries.

+U.S. international trade policy could result in one or more of our foreign export market jurisdictions adopting trade policy making it more difficult or costly for us to export our products to those countries, including, for example, placing export or phytosanitary restrictions on our products.
 We could therefore experience reduced revenues and margins in any of our businesses that is adversely affected by international trade tariffs, duties, taxes, customs or dispute settlement terms.
 To the extent such trade policies increase prices, they could also reduce the demand for our products and could have a material adverse effect on our business, financial results and financial condition, including facility closures or impairments of assets.
 We cannot predict future trade policy or the terms of any settlements of international trade disputes and their effect on our business.